coconutlad/notes/wtf-is-systems.md

 * [This article explains what systems programming is.](https://hackernoon.com/systems-programming-d5917e41353f) I think it's pretty good.

 ## Soo … What do you do again? 😪
 This is what I shall use when someone asks me what "systems programming" means:
 **Developing performant software that interacts with operating system and other computer hardware closely.
 It is the base for application software and other software where programmers are the end-users.**.
 Ehhh… I don't think that's an amazing answer or anything.
-Just tell them whatever you feel like telling lol.
+Say whatever you like lol.

 Although, this sounds like a better answer:
 "It means I like computers more than I like people. \* awkward silence \*.
 Now stfu while I configure my new terminal emulator to hide cpp warnings.
 Oh, btw, I use Arch."

 P.S.
 To hell with labels.